Battle of Siranaya

-The Battle of Siranaya was a battle fought between the Philippines and the United States during the Philippine–American War.
+The Battle of Siranaya was fought between the Philippines and the United States during the Philippine–American War.
 Leonard Wood led a force against Datu Ali in the Cotabato Valley in retaliation for refusing to obey an antislavery law.
 Wood used a force of five companies and an artillery battery with a 3.2 inch piece to attack Ali's cotta and several thousand Moros.
 The cotta surrendered after two days of American shelling but not before Ali and most of his men fled.